nagarakesh4/nagarakesh4/README.md

 ### Hello 👋 , Hi 🙏🏻 I'm Venkata
 #### 💻&nbsp; &nbsp; ===&nbsp; &nbsp; 🇺🇸&nbsp; &nbsp; &&&nbsp; &nbsp; 🏠&nbsp; &nbsp; ===&nbsp; &nbsp; 🇮🇳

-- 🌴 I’m currently working as Software Engineer focused on full stack web development

-- 🌞 Skills: React.js, Typescript, Microfrontends, CSS, Java, Spring boot, Observability, REST, Microservices

 I am a Full Stack Developer currently leading the development efforts at Adobe with a mission to help boost developers productivity and velocity. 🚀

-I have a passion for problem-solving, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Typescript, Nodejs, MongoDB, React, Java, Springboot etc. I've led diverse teams covering Frontend, Backend, Observability and building scalable products making a positive impact through technology.
+I have a passion for problem-solving, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Typescript, Nodejs, REST, MongoDB, React, Java, Springboot etc. I've led diverse teams covering Frontend, Backend, Observability and building scalable products making a positive impact through technology. 📡

-I'm an explorer of new tech, an avid learner.
-When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.

 Feel free to connect with me @nagarakesh4 for all things tech or just to say hello!
 Let's shape the future of tech together. 🌟